ChristianBell1995/datingapp/ReadME.md

-# Dating app backend
+# Backend
 - An API for a dating app.
-Contains the following endpoints:

-## Backend
 ### Get started
 - Run `docker-compose up`
 - This should create a new mysql db, run the seed, and start the API running at http://localhost:8000